mtsch/Ripserer.jl/docs/src/index.md

 [contribution guidelines](https://github.com/mtsch/Ripserer.jl/blob/master/CONTRIBUTING.md)
 for more information.

-If you used this software in a cool project, or if you have any comments, questions or suggestions, feel free to contact me at [matijacufar@gmail.com](mailto:matijacufar@gmail.com).
+If you used this software in a cool project, or if you have any comments, questions, or suggestions, feel free to contact me at [matijacufar@gmail.com](mailto:matijacufar@gmail.com).